pmglab/KGGSEE/doc/source/index.rst

 3. Gene/transcript expression causal effect estimation;
 4. Gene/transcript heritability estimation.

 More functions will be added to KGGSEE in the future.
+Here is `a PDF file of this manual <https://github.com/pmglab/KGGSEE/blob/main/doc/KGGSEE_User_Manual.pdf>`_.

 .. toctree::
    :maxdepth: 4